twolfson/twolfson.com-scripts/gifsockets.twolfson.com/README.md

 - [ ] Break down tests into common, twolfson.com (in `twolfson.com/test`), and `gifsockets.twolfson.com/test`
     - Maybe define a `test.sh` for each and have the main `test.sh` call them all
     - Be sure to assert against template output (e.g. `assert 'twolfson.com.conf'.contents == 'twolfson.com.conf'.contents`)

+Another thought seems to be:
+- Use `VAGRANT_VAGRANTFILE` with something like a `virtualenv` to switch between them